Navy Band Southwest Performs During San Francisco Fleet Week (SFFW) 2023

-231006-N-YV347-1001 SAN FRANCISCO (Oct.
-6, 2023) Navy Band Southwest performs for the public at Pier 39 during San Francisco Fleet Week (SFFW) 2023.
+Navy Band Southwest performs for the public at Pier 39 during San Francisco Fleet Week (SFFW) 2023.
 SFFW is an opportunity for the American public to meet their Navy, Marine Corps and Coast Guard teams and experience America's sea services.
 During fleet week, service members participate in various community service events, showcase capabilities and equipment to the community, and enjoy the hospitality of the city and its surrounding areas.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Jordan Jennings /Released)
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Jordan Jennings/Released)

 |Date Taken: